gabrielweyer/logging-app-insights/README.md

 The Application Insights instrumentation key should be stored as a secret.
 When running locally you can leverage the [Secret Manager][secret-manager].

-Navigate to `src/Logging.Web/` and type:
+Navigate to `src/Logging.Web/` and run:

 ```posh
 dotnet user-secrets set ApplicationInsights:InstrumentationKey <instrumentation-key>